Beneficiary

 One person every 5 hours is diagnosed with Brain Cancer and Brain Cancer kills more children than any other disease.
 Brain Cancer does not discriminate.
 Brain Cancer can be a lonely journey for patients and their families.
 To date, MHF have funded three full time Brain Cancer Coordinators.
 These nurses are with patients every step of the way, delivering personalised nursing care tailored for each individual patient and their families.
 Every patient is also provided with a patient pack, including information on the disease, a patient diary and our famous MHF beanie – which is a symbol of hope.

-MHF are excited and proud to be a part of our second Dry July campaign!
+MHF are excited and proud to be a part of our third Dry July campaign!

 Go Dry this July to help us tackle Brain Cancer.